Erma (webtoon): Collections

 Several print collections and a graphic novel have been published.
-Erma #1 covered various strips from 2014-2015 alongside original strips, while Erma #2 featured solely original strips.
+Erma #1 covered various strips from 2014 to 2015 alongside original strips, while Erma #2 featured solely original strips.
 Spirit's Bloom, a graphic novel set before the events of Erma, detailing how Erma's parents met as well as expanding the series' mythology, was released in 2017.
 A third collection, Tales of Outcast, featuring the writing of Donovan Tracy and art of Erik Lervold and Kirsten Celander, was released in 2019.